aurimasmb/worldclimatebath/meeting1.md

 ### 3. Publicity

-Niall will oversee publicity for the event.
+**Niall** will oversee publicity for the event.

-World Climate Interactive has a poster template!
+World Climate Interactive has a poster template! https://d168d9ca7ixfvo.cloudfront.net/wp-content/uploads/2016/09/WorldClimate_Poster_Form_CIUM6P1.pdf

-**(add a link to that here!)**

 Whom to advertise to:
  * Use COP21 email list (includes staff and students)